9 Types of Corporate Videos Businesses Need in 2026

 6. Event Recap Videos

-Event recap videos capture key moments from live events—conferences, trade shows, product launches, or company celebrations—and package them into a highlight reel.
+What it is: Event recap videos—often called sizzle reels—capture the most dynamic and important moments from live events, such as industry conferences, trade shows, product launches, or company retreats, and package them into a high-energy highlight reel.

 Best for: